desivar/honduras-archive-v2/README.md

 # 🇭🇳 Recuerdos de Honduras

-> A digital archive preserving Honduran historical records — for genealogy researchers, historians, academics, and the Honduran diaspora worldwide.
+> A digital archive preserving Honduran historical records — for genealogy researchers, historians, academics, graphic designers will found nteresting the business advertisement because of the evolution in style, type trought the time.

 ---